adyaliagrawal28/Meesho-Web-Scrapper/readme.md

-#Walmart WebScrapper App
+#Meesho WebScraper App

-This app is used to track the walmart products stock and prices.
+This app is used to track the meesho products stock and prices.